UgeneTettey/African_Telecom_Company/README.md

 By leveraging customer data, the model will identify customers at risk of churning, enabling the company to implement targeted retention strategies and interventions.

+<h3> PROJECT ROADMAP</h3>
+This project was a collaboration among dedicated minds who contributed to its success.

+Preprocessing steps included Tenure Mapping, Label encoding, and Class balancing (using downsampling).
+Featured models include:
+1. Logistic Regression (Baseline Model)
+2. Decision Tree Classifier
+3. RandomForest Classifier
+4. Gradient Boosting Classifier
+5. XGBoost Classifier (Adopted Model)

+Model was deployed, utilizing steamlit.
+Link to deployed app is available in the <pre>About</pre> section of this repository.